bahrus/d-fine/README.md

 ## T-mplate D-pendency Injection

-Instead of specifying that the template should come from the previous sibling, the property/attribute "from" allows us to specify a host property name or id within the shadowDOM r-alm where the t-mplate is d-fined.
+Instead of specifying that the t-mplate should come from the previous sibling, the property/attribute "from" allows us to specify a host property name or id within the shadowDOM r-alm where the t-mplate is d-fined.
 The host property name takes precedence.

-A w-b component can thus d-fine a d-fault t-mplate within the ShadowDOM markup, but allow extending w-b components to d-fine alternative templates, by d-fining properties with the same name, and assigning a template to those properties.
+A w-b component can thus d-fine a d-fault t-mplate within the ShadowDOM markup, but allow extending w-b components to d-fine alternative t-mplates, by d-fining properties with the same name, and assigning a t-mplate to those properties.

 ## Installation